This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ShareTheHoliday #CollectiveBias

 - 1 teaspoon light corn syrup

 - 1¾ - 2 ½ tablespoons room temperature water

-Reduce the speed to low and slowly add in the flour mixture until combined, scraping down the sides as needed.
+In a small bowl, add together the molasses and milk.
+Reduce the mixer speed to low and pour in the molasses mixture.
+Continue to mix until the dough is moistened, scraping down the sides as necessary.

-When ready to remove from the refrigerator, preheat the oven to 350°Line three baking sheets with parchment paper or silpat.
+When ready to bake, adjust the oven rack to the center position, preheat the oven to 350°F, and line two baking sheets with parchment paper.

 Whisk together the sugar, vanilla, and corn syrup.
 Add water a little at a time, stirring in between, until a pipeable consistency is reached.

 Add to a piping bag fitted with a small round tip or a squirt bottle to decorate.